 1. UNDERSTAND YOUR CUSTOMER BUYING BEHAVIOUR

 I’m sure you’ve heard about this, customers now kick off their engagement with salespeople very late in their decision process; mostly after they have done a lot of research by themselves.
-But even until a few months ago, you encounter many businesses not considering this matter seriously and following the old school of striving to prospect, as if clients will start their search process the moment the salesperson reaches out.
+But even until a few months ago, you encountered many businesses not considering this matter seriously and following the old school of striving to prospect, as if clients will start their search process the moment the salesperson reaches out.

-• Power: Customers have access to a lot of information and knowledge needed to draw their vision for the required solution, which puts them in power and control over the sales process especially if sales reps kept approaching it with the same mentality.
+• Power: Customers have access to a lot of information and knowledge needed to draw their vision for the required solution, which puts them in power and control over the sales process especially if sales reps keep approaching it with the same mentality.

-• Independence: Customers have changed their behavior and prefer to spend as little live time with salespeople (meeting, phone calls, etc.) as possible.
+• Independence: Customers have changed their behavior and prefer to spend as little live time with salespeople (meetings, phone calls, etc.) as possible.
 Instead, like any other human common interactions these days, they prefer texting or emailing or other methods that give them the chance to settle on things and reflect before responding

 • Value Search: Customers’ expectations from Sales Reps have changed.
 They do not expect any more from salespeople to provide them with information that they have access to.
-They seek more specialized people that bring added value to their decision process.
+They seek more specialized people who bring added value to their decision process.
 This is where the new salesperson’s role is designed and a new set of skills are required.

 2. REENGINEER YOUR SALES PROCESS

 • Prospecting: The old scattered gun approach used to be followed in reaching out, generating leads by cold calling won’t be effective anymore.
-In fact, you have to think of Inside Sales dedicated for Targeted Lead Generation better based on content creation, along with many other Digital outbound Prospecting.
+In fact, you have to think of Inside Sales dedicated to Targeted Lead Generation better based on content creation, along with many other Digital outbound Prospecting.

 • Focus on Value rather than Personal Relationship: the old means of building trust, where associating your sales closing to the level of relationship you have established with your client, will not be applicable in digital sales.
-The sales tactics we used to follow by dropping a visit to different stakeholders while we are at the client site to connect the dots do not apply in digital sales.
-Thus, the shift should focus on providing value with every step of the process, which requires sales reps to be proficient in questioning in order to run an effective discovery call and better understand clients’ requirements and their decision making and build solid trust.
+The sales tactics we used to follow by dropping a visit to different stakeholders while we were at the client site to connect the dots do not apply in digital sales.
+Thus, the shift should focus on providing value with every step of the process, which requires sales reps to be proficient in questioning in order to run an effective discovery call better understand clients’ requirements and their decision-making, and build solid trust.

 • Land and Scale: I believe the SaaS industry and e-commerce were the pioneers in deploying this strategy.
 Traditionally, companies have achieved most of their revenues by securing an up-front contract for a product, service, or solution.
 In Digital Transformation, we have to think of the Customer lifetime value (CLV) and how to achieve our revenues when customers are satisfied with the product and keep buying more.
 Thus you have to find a way to hook the client in a trial mode, then in a small purchase until they become an advocate to scale.